-Indivior Inc. and the U.S. Federal Trade Commission (FTC) have agreed to resolve the FTC's pending investigation, contingent upon judicial approval by the U.S. District Court for the Western District of Virginia of the agreements to resolve the criminal and civil liability in connection with a multi-count indictment brought in April 2019 by a grand jury in the Western District of Virginia, a civil lawsuit joined by the Justice Department in 2018, and the FTC investigation.
+Indivior Inc. and the FTC have agreed to resolve the FTC's pending investigation, contingent upon judicial approval by the U.S. District Court for the Western District of Virginia of the agreements to resolve the criminal and civil liability in connection with a multi-count indictment brought in April 2019 by a grand jury in the Western District of Virginia, a civil lawsuit joined by the Justice Department in 2018, and the FTC investigation.
 The FTC has filed a complaint against Indivior Inc. alleging monopolization in violation of 15 U.S.C. § 45(a).
-FTC and Indivior Inc. then filed a joint motion asking the Court (subject to the above contingency) to enter a stipulated injunction.
-Under the injunction, if entered by the Court, among other terms (as detailed in the text of the proposed injunction on file with the U.S. District Court for the Western District of Virginia): (a) Indivior Inc. will be required to make specified disclosures to the FTC and will be prohibited from certain conduct, (b) the FTC will receive \$10 million from the payments required by the agreement with the Department of Justice, and (c) the FTC's complaint will be dismissed with prejudice.
-The joint motion also asks - if the Court does not accept and implement the agreement with the Department of Justice extent without prejudice.
+The FTC and Indivior Inc. then filed a joint motion asking the Court (subject to the above contingency) to enter a stipulated injunction.
+Under the injunction, if entered by the Court, among other terms (as detailed in the text of the proposed injunction on file with the U.S. District Court for the Western District of Virginia): (a) Indivior Inc. will be required to make specified disclosures to the FTC and will be prohibited from certain conduct, (b) the FTC will receive \$10 million from the payments required by the agreement with the Justice Department, and (c) the FTC's complaint will be dismissed with prejudice.
+The joint motion also asks - if the Court does not accept and implement the agreement with the Justice Department - that the Court reject the injunction and dismiss the FTC's complaint without prejudice.